FORTH-ICS-INSPIRE/artemis/README.md

 Note: to run the mininet demo (optional) please follow the instructions under mininet-demo/README.md

-### Development Testing

-TBD

-### SSL/TLS Support
+## SSL/TLS Support

 The following process, based on Flask-accessed certificates/keys, is to be used only in testing environments.

-In production, a scalable nginx/apache-based reverse proxy will be used to terminate SSL connections.
+In production, a scalable nginx/apache-based reverse proxy will be used to terminate SSL connections (TBD).

 For testing, simply configure the following in configs/webapp.cfg:
 ```